Budapest’s most Popular Thermal Baths

 Király Baths

-This is one of the oldest baths in Hungary, dating back to around 1563, when the Turkish built the baths so they could bathe and be ready for battle.
+This is one of the oldest baths in Hungary, dating back to around 1563 when the Turks built the baths so they could bathe and be ready for battle.
 Other legends say the Turks built them to get the Hungarians to bathe.
 Regardless of the reason, the Király Baths are still one of Budapest’s most important architectural tributes associated with Turkish rule.
 Bathing under the octagonal domed roof with sunlight filtering through small round windows in the ceiling gives the water a special glow.

 Király Baths